-Root control or root poisoning is a maintenance activity necessary for selected pipelines in order to maintain an acceptable level of service from an otherwise good pipeline or as a transitional measure for proper operation of a pipeline scheduled for future rehabilitation.
+Root control or root poisoning is a maintenance activity necessary for selected pipelines in order to maintain an acceptable level of service and to evaluate a pipeline for future rehabilitation.
 Metro maintains a list of these line segments and performs root poisoning at scheduled intervals.

 A schedule has been determined for each line segment on the list based on its condition.
 The work is accomplished by a contractor approved by Renewable Water Resources (ReWa) at an application rate that will not upset wastewater treatment plant operations.

-R.O.W. maintenance activities include the use of outside contractors to provide chemical treatment, to control broad leaf growth (brush and trees), and large tree removal as required.
-Metro provides all routine mowing and brush removal with standard tractor and bush hog, small walk behind brush cutter and various hand tools (chain saws, weed eaters, etc.).
+Maintenance activities for these areas include the use of outside contractors to provide chemical treatment, to control broadleaf growth (brush and trees), and large tree removal as required.
+Metro provides all routine mowing and brush removal with a standard tractor and bush hog, small walk behind brush cutter and various hand tools (chain saws, weed eaters, etc.).